Tufts Health Plan Coverage for Drug and Alcohol Rehab Treatment Near Me

 It’s important to note that the treatments outlined above may not be what’s right for you, and they may not be fully or partially covered by your Tufts Health plan.
 Your provider will decide what type of treatment is best for you, and your facility can help you determine whether your treatment will be covered by insurance.

-Does Tufts Health Cover Mental Health Care?
+Does Tufts Health Cover Mental Health Treatment Facilities?

 Under the ACA, mental and behavioral health services must be covered in some capacity under your health plan.2 Whether treatment is fully or partially covered depends on your plan, where you live, and whether the facility is an in- or out-of-network provider.